LandonPlumlee/hanarry/coaching-principles.md

 v. *teach:* to show or explain to (someone) how to do something.

 **Contents:**
-*Philosophy*
 1. Safety First
+2. Ignite a Fire
-2. Coach Individuals
+3. Coach Individuals
-3. Climb the Ladder
+4. Climb the Ladder
-4. Every Day: Consistency and Dedication
+5. Every Day: Consistency and Dedication
-*Methodology*
-5. Show and Tell
+6. Show and Tell
-6. Less is More
+7. Less is More
-7. Teach and Test
+8. Teach and Test

 ## 1 Safety First
 Before we may teach anything to our young swimmers we must ensure their safety.
 In a very extreme circumstance, during the summer of 2022, 4yo boy Israel "Izzy" Scott drowned during a private (one-on-one) swim lesson at private home in Georgia prompting the Georgia General Assembly to pass "Izzy"'s Law in May of 2023.
 The instructor was charged with criminal negligence and has since been arrested.